-The Business Bounce Back Loan Scheme (where Government will guarantee 100% of the loan and there won’t be any fees or interest to pay for the first 12 months) is similarly designated a notified state aid and, as a result, similar precautions are required.
+The Bounce Back Loan Scheme (in which the Government guarantees 100% of the loan with no fees or interest to pay for the first 12 months) is similarly designated as notified state aid and, as a result, similar precautions are required.

 There are some possible wrinkles around ‘de minimis’ amounts of state aid, given the smaller size of these loans, but it's still essential to be clear about the loan purpose, as this is what you have to bear in mind when considering the impact of R&D Tax credits.